Why are people wearing masks? Why are people covering their faces?

 For children under three years, it’s best to answer their questions simply in language they understand.
 If children ask about people wearing masks or other face coverings, parents can explain:

 - Sometimes people wear masks when they are sick or to help keep them safe so they won’t get sick.

 Sometimes children might ask follow-up questions like the ones below.
 At this age, it’s important to answer only the questions they ask.
 Avoid sharing additional information (about germs, what is contagious, etc.) that they can’t understand because of their age.
 Some common follow-up questions might be:

 - Is the mask a costume?
-(No, sometimes people wear masks when they are sick.
-The mask just means they are not feeling well.)
+(No, sometimes people wear masks when they are sick or to help keep them safe so they won’t get sick.)

 - Can the person still talk?
 (Yes.
 The mask covers their mouth, but they can still talk.
 Just like if I put my hand over my mouth, I can still talk. [demonstrate])

 - Are they scary or a “bad” person?
 (No. The mask covers up part of their face, but that doesn’t mean they are scary or bad.
 They are wearing a mask because they are sick or to keep other people from getting sick.
-That’s all.
-When they are better, they will take the mask off.)
+That’s all.)

 - Will I get sick?
 (Everybody gets sick sometimes.
 If you get sick, Mama/Dada will take care of you until you are all better.
 The doctors will help you, too.)